 Now we're going to roll.
 Roll from the long side so you get the most pinwheels you can.
 Keep the roll tight and then pinch the edge together once completely rolled, in order to keep it from stuff falling out.

 Love these Pistachio Pizza Pinwheels?
-Need even more amazing appetizer recipes?
+Try these other amazing Italian appetizers?

 - 6 slices mortadella

-- 1/8 tsp black pepper more to taste
+- ⅛ teaspoon black pepper - more to taste

 - Preheat oven to 425°.
 Line 2 baking sheets with parchment paper.
 Set aside.